Filters

 In Humanities 12 we are going to look at our intrinsic desire for glory revealed in our self-glorying tendencies and which are only fulfilled in a relationship with the God of glory who promises that one day we will complete our quest and be made glorious.
 World religions reveal this pursuit of glory.
 To see God’s glory is our greatest joy; self-glorification, our greatest vice.

 Finally, Humanities 12 marries its biblical perspective of world religions and meaningful literature with practical career-oriented learning.
 If needed, the program satisfies the final four career education credits towards graduation, including the required Capstone project, through a robust focus on discipleship and vocation.
+It also counts for 4 of the 8 required Christian Studies credits needed to complete the Christian Studies portion of the HCOS Graduation Certificate.

 Synchronous meeting schedules can be found here.